Escape (magazine): Partial return

 In a late 2009 interview Gravett described his plans for 2010 which involve launching Escape Books followed, eventually, by a return of the magazine:

 Peter Stanbury and I are reviving Escape as an independent publishing house early next year.
 We're envisaging presenting both some of the former Escape artists from the original incarnation, and new artists who have emerged since or are emerging now.
 A number of projects are hatching including the first in a line of Comica reference books about comics and a range of graphic novels and graphic short story compendiums, and related events and exhibitions.
 Further ahead, the magazine itself will be relaunched.

-To this date, althoughEscape magazine has not yet returned to publication, Escape Books has released two hardcover graphic novels, 'The Great Unwashed' by Warren and Gary Pleece in 2012 and 'There's No Time Like The Present' by Paul B. Rainey in 2015.
+To this date, although Escape magazine has not yet returned to publication, Escape Books has released two hardcover graphic novels, The Great Unwashed by Warren and Gary Pleece in 2012 and There's No Time Like The Present by Paul B. Rainey in 2015.